neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 ### Export to ONNX

-The SparseML installation provides a `sparseml.transformers.export_onnx` command that you can use to load the training model folder and create a new model.onnx file within.
+The SparseML installation provides a `sparseml.transformers.export_onnx` command that you can use to export the model to ONNX.
 Be sure the `--model_path` argument points to your trained model:

 ```bash
 sparseml.transformers.export_onnx \